Dosenpfand/ctf-writeups/writeup_2022_saarCTF_bytewarden.md

 print(resp.text)
 ```

 It first registers a new user on the opposing teams instance, then logs in and finally submits the vault form including the exploit in the `2fa_code` field.
 Unfortunately, shortly after we were able to successfully test this first automation step, another team took all instances completely offline that did not yet patch this RCE vulnerability.
-TODO: how it finished

-TODO: Note, other explots, link to repo

-## Vulnerabilities / Exploitable Issue(s)

-List (potential) security issues you discovered in the scope of the task and how they could be exploited.

-## Solution

-Provide a clean (i.e., without analysis and research steps) guideline to get from the task description to the solution.
-If you did not finish the task, take your most promising approach as a goal.

-## Failed Attempts

-Describe attempts apart from the solution above which you tried.
-Recap and try to explain why they did not work.
+We could therefore not continue the automation process, as no targets where available anymore.

 ## Alternative Solutions

+TODO: link
-If you can think of an alternative solution (or there are others already published), compare your attempts with those.
+TODO: If you can think of an alternative solution (or there are others already published), compare your attempts with those.

 ## Lessons Learned

-TODO: Document what you learned during the competition.
-TODO: More stressful than jeopardy, hard to fix and exploit in parallel, harder than expected to automate the exploit
+While before the saarCTF I had only participated in two Jeopardy style CTFs, this was my first Attack/Defense CTF.
+Compared to the Jeopardy style it felt even more intense.
+While searching for vulnerabilities was quite comparable, simultaneously fixing and exploiting an issue was an interesting experience.

+Finally, automating the exploit process was much more time-intense than expected.
+However, it could have been prepared and practiced, in advance before the main event.

 ## References

-TODO: List external resources (academic papers, technical blogs, CTF writeups, ...) you used while working on this task.

 * [saarCTF official git repo](https://github.com/saarsec/saarctf-2022/)
 * [Python timeit() documentation](https://docs.python.org/3/library/timeit.html)